Submissions

 Submission of Manuscript

-All submissions to Mongolian Journal of Chemistry can be made electronically via the homepage of this journal http://mongoliajol.info/index.php/MJC.
+All submissions to the Mongolian Journal of Chemistry can be made electronically via the homepage of this journal http://mongoliajol.info/index.php/MJC.
 You may also send us via e-mail.

 Editorial office: